muppet9010/factorio-muppet-streamer/README.md

 Features
 -----------

-- Disable freeplay's rocket counter GUI
+- Option to disable freeplay's rocket counter GUI
-- Disable freeplay's introduction message
+- Option to disable freeplay's introduction message
-- Disable freeplay's rocket win
+- Option to disable freeplay's rocket win
-- Add a team member limit feature for use in Multiplayer by streamers.
+- Can add a team member limit GUI & research for use in Multiplayer by streamers.
+Supports commands.
-- Schedule the delivery of some explosives to a player.
+- Can schedule the delivery of some explosives to a player via command.

 Team Member Limit (other players than 1 streamer)